nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

 ## Updates from previous version

+Ensembl Releases:
+- Animals: Updated from release 107 to 112
+- Plants: Updated from release 54 to 59
+- Bacteria: Updated from release 54 to 59

+Added NCBI as a reference source for FASTA and GTF files for bacteria to improve annotations.

-- Updated R from version 4.13 to 4.4.0
+Updated R version from 4.1.3 to 4.4.0.

-- Updated Bioconductor from 3.15.1 to 3.19.1
+Updated Bioconductor version from 3.15.1 to 3.19.1.

+Added support for:
+- Bacillus subtilis, subsp. subtilis 168
+- Brachypodium distachyon
+- Escherichia coli,str.
+K-12 substr.
+MG1655
+- Oryzias latipes
+- Lactobacillus acidophilus NCFM
+- Mycobacterium marinum M
+- Oryza sativa Japonica
+- Pseudomonas aeruginosa UCBPP-PA14
+- Salmonella enterica subsp. enterica serovar Typhimurium str.
+LT2
+- Serratia liquefaciens ATCC 27592
+- Staphylococcus aureus MRSA252
+- Streptococcus mutans UA159
+- Vibrio fischeri ES114

-- Added functionality to create an annotation database using AnnotationForge.
+Added functionality to create an annotation database using AnnotationForge.
 This applies to organisms without a maintained annotation database package in Bioconductor (e.g. org.Hs.eg.db).
-This is currently in use for Bacillus subtilis, subsp. subtilis 168 (BACSU), Escherichia coli,str.
+This is currently in use for the following organisms:
+- Bacillus subtilis, subsp. subtilis 168
+- Brachypodium distachyon
+- Escherichia coli, str.
 K-12 substr.
+MG1655
-MG1655 (ECOLI), and Oryzias latipes (ORYLA).
+- Oryzias latipes
-- Added support for BACSU, ECOLI, ORYLA
+- Salmonella enterica subsp. enterica serovar Typhimurium str.
+LT2

 ---